Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: ITW-SM Dataset

 \subsection{Dataset Composition}

-The ITW-SM dataset comprises \textbf{10,000 images}, evenly split between real and AI-generated images.
-Real images are collected from verified, trusted accounts across four major platforms: Facebook, Instagram, LinkedIn, and X. These platforms were chosen to represent a diverse range of online content and image characteristics.
-Highlighting the real-world diversity, the images cover a wide range of topics and the resolutions within the dataset range considerably.
+The ITW-SM dataset comprises \textbf{10,000 images}, evenly split between real and AI-generated ones.
+Real images are collected from verified, trusted accounts across four popular platforms: Facebook, Instagram, LinkedIn, and X. These were chosen to represent a diverse range of online content and image characteristics.
+Highlighting the real-world diversity, the images cover a wide range of topics and resolutions.
 Synthetic images are sourced from public accounts known to consistently share AI-generated content, including artists and communities that openly post images created with such tools.
+A comparison with previously introduced datasets that were also sampled from the web is presented in \cref{tab:dataset_comparison}.